Lnellyee/Lnellyee/README.md

  # Hi there 👋

-- 🌱 I’m currently New here ...
+- 🌱 I’m a mid-career switcher
-- 👯 I’m looking to explore more  ...
+- 👯 I’ve graduated from Cloud & DevOps Boot camp
+- 🙌 I still do self learning & challenges to continuously improve my skills
 - 📫 How to reach me: nellykaikai@gmail.com
 - ⚡ Fun fact: I freak out when i see LIZARDS